foben/site/content/posts/gitops-all-the-things.md

 GitOps is a recent-ish term for:

-- use declarative configuration for your infrastructure (e.g [Kubernetes])
+- use declarative configuration for your infrastructure (e.g. [Kubernetes])
 - version all of your configuration in source control (I.E. [Git])
 - use your source control to drive your infrastructure (I.E. use CI/CD = [Ops])